JourneyOver/CTRPF-AR-CHEAT-CODES/README.md

 # [Database] CTRPF AR CHEAT CODES

-NO MORE NEED TO USE BootNTR/BootNTR mode 3 for CTRPluginFramework plugins

 ## How to use

 1. Download `Luma3DS 9.0 - Plugin loader` and `CTRPluginFramework - Action Replay` (Included in this repository or you can download from [here](https://gbatemp.net/threads/ctrpluginframework-blank-plugin.487729/page-6#post-7750475))